Apple Staff Software Engineer Interview: Where the ICT5 Bar Actually Shifts

 Three things distinguish an ICT5 system design answer at Apple.

 Privacy as a first-class concern.
 This is the single biggest difference between Apple system design and system design at Google or Meta.
 You weave privacy into the design from the start.
 Authentication, authorization, data isolation, encryption at rest and in transit.
 Walk through a threat model: who can access what data, how is it isolated, what happens if a component is compromised.
 If you centralize user data without discussing privacy tradeoffs, you've signaled that you don't understand Apple's engineering culture.
-At most companies, privacy is the garnish.
-At Apple, it's the entree.
+The deeper signal Apple staff interviewers look for: do you know Apple's actual privacy primitives?
+Apple's published Learning with Privacy at Scale describes the local differential privacy stack the company runs in production: data is privatized on-device using Count Mean Sketch or Hadamard Count Mean Sketch, transmitted with a per-event epsilon budget and a daily contribution cap, then aggregated server-side after IP and timestamps are stripped.
+You don't need to derive the math.
+You do need to say "local DP at the device, aggregated sketches at the server, hard daily cap per user" instead of "we'll encrypt it."

 On-device vs. cloud tradeoffs.
 Apple's product philosophy favors on-device processing when possible.
 Interviewers want to see you reason about CPU, memory, storage, and battery constraints.
 "How does this behave on a phone with 4GB of RAM?" is a real follow-up.
 So is "What happens when the device is offline?"
 Cloud-first designs without an on-device fallback story will draw the kind of silence that means you just failed.

 Domain-specific depth.
 Apple system design questions are often pulled from the team's actual product area.
 A Maps team might ask you to design a location indexing service.
-An iCloud team might ask about conflict resolution for concurrent edits.
-Generic "design a URL shortener" prep will leave you staring at the whiteboard wondering why nothing from your study guide applies.
+An iCloud team might ask about conflict resolution for concurrent edits, which means collaborative editor patterns are fair game.
+If you want general system-design reps that translate, walk through a search engine or an online code editor end-to-end before the loop.
+Generic "design a URL shortener" prep alone will leave you staring at the whiteboard wondering why nothing from your study guide applies.

 Behavioral Rounds: Influence, Not Just Impact